Lowndes adds one virus case

 Confirmed virus-related deaths remain at 145, according to the GDPH daily report.

-There have reportedly been 4,965 antigen positive cases, the same as reported the previous day, and 68 probable deaths, according to the GDPH.
+There have reportedly been 4,967 antigen positive cases, one less than the day prior, and 69 probable deaths, according to the GDPH.

-South Georgia Medical Center updated its daily report Monday, June 14, showing 10 confirmed positive COVID-19 patients within its care.
+South Georgia Medical Center updated its daily report early in the week, reporting 10 confirmed positive COVID-19 patients hospitalized then.

 SGMC reported 34,618 people vaccinated.

-According to a hospital representative, SGMC will update its COVID-19 numbers once a week as there's not much change to justify updating daily.
+According to a hospital representative, SGMC will update its COVID-19 numbers once a week – which has been Mondays the past two weeks – as hospital officials says there's not much change to justify updating daily.

 Commented